-Abstract-We propose a new geometric spanner for static wireless ad hoc networks, which can be constructed efficiently in a localized manner.
+Abstract-We propose a new geometric spanner for wireless ad hoc networks, which can be constructed efficiently in a distributed manner.
 It integrates the connected dominating set and the local Delaunay graph to form a backbone of the wireless network.
 Priori arts showed that both structures can be constructed locally with bounded communication costs.
-This new spanner has these following attractive properties: 1) the backbone is a planar graph, 2) the node degree of the backbone is bounded from above by a positive constant, 3) it is a spanner for both hops and length, 4) it can be constructed locally and is easy to maintain when the nodes move around, and 5) moreover, the communication cost of each node is bounded by a constant.
+This new spanner has these following attractive properties: (1) the backbone is a planar graph; (2) the node degree of the backbone is bounded from above by a positive constant; (3) it is a spanner for both hops and length; (4) it can be constructed locally and is easy to maintain when the nodes move around; (5) moreover, the computation cost of each node is at most $O(d \log d)$, where dis its 1-hop neighbors in the original unit disk graph, and the communication cost of each node is bounded by a constant.
 Simulation results are also presented for studying its practical performance.

-Index Terms-Connected dominating set, clustering, Delaunay triangulation, spanner, unit disk graph, localized algorithm, wireless ad hoc networks.
+Keywords- Connected dominating set, clustering, Delaunay triangulation, spanner, unit disk graph, localized algorithm, wireless ad hoc networks.